All About the Falling Rock Cafe & Bookstore

 When going through the initial demolition stages to rehabilitate the storefronts, we uncovered the plate glass and transom framing that we believe was installed in the early part of the 20th century, but had been covered-up for decades.
 Transoms, a type of window opening, provided for natural light and air circulation and were often hinged for opening to improve ventilation.
 They were comprised of panes of glass, frequently semi-transparent or ribbed, which diffused light while allowing more sunlight into interiors, providing a source of lighting.
 The panes of glass were held in place with soldered zinc, surrounded with a steel frame, and installed as a band of lights across the front façade.
 Some transoms were comprised of many small prismatic panels making it possible to vary patterns.
 The transoms also gave an expansive effect to the interior spaces.
 These designs were engineered to capture, magnify and disperse light from the front to the rear of the store.

 During the period of initial work, we were apprised of the sale of glass prisms on Ebay that were represented as originating from a building in Munising, Michigan.
 Remarkably, a woman now living in Arizona had purchased the prisms – still in the original frames – from an antique dealer in Munising in the early 1980’s.
-Following an extended e-mail and telephone dialogue, we were able to purchase all 400+ prisms in her possession.
+Following an extended e-mail and telephone dialogue, the Falling Rock Cafe & Bookstore was able to purchase all 400+ prisms in her possession!
 Approximately 300+ prisms are what are referred to as a panel design with rectangular ribs on the smooth, exterior side.
 These have been used in reconstructed transoms that are now installed in our rehabilitated building.